 Costa Rica to Panama: The Bus Ride

-We left our apartment at about 5:15 am with an Uber so we could be there a bit early even though we had purchased tickets ahead of time.
-Uber is legal in Costa Rica and is wayyyy cheaper than taxis for getting around.
+We left our apartment at about 5:15 am with an Uber.
+Our bus was scheduled to leave at 6am but we wanted to be there a bit early even though we had purchased tickets ahead of time.
+Also, just a tip, Uber is legal in Costa Rica and is wayyyy cheaper than taxis for getting around.